GoogleCloudPlatform/pubsub/load-test-framework/README.md

 simple integration test for the sink connector.

 1. Create a topic on Kafka.
-Run two invocations of the framework, one that consumes messages from Kafka and one tha publishes.
+Run two invocations of the framework, one that consumes messages from Kafka and one that publishes.
 Be sure to turn on data dumps (This dumps consumed message data into a directory "data").

     `./run.py --publish false --dump_data --topics=mytopic kafka